 Victorian homes are wonderfully unique, full of character and open to a world of interior design possibilities.
 Well-built and usually full of lofty ceilings and large rooms, they are the dream home for many of us, however these historic beauties aren’t without their difficulties.
-The main sticking point being modernisation.
+The main sticking point being modernization.
 If you are lucky enough to own a Victorian cottage or Victorian terraced house, you’re probably constantly on the lookout for how to bring your home into the 21st Century whilst retaining the beautiful period features that made you fall in love with it in the first place.
 Here we gathered together our top tips for making sure your Victorian home decor looks fresh and modern whilst still paying tribute to its most enviable features…

 1. Keep it Light

 Victorian houses are chameleons.
-Those expansive walls can hold nearly any shade with finesse but there are a few modern colour schemes which look particularly sleek in Victorian homes.
+Those expansive walls can hold nearly any shade with finesse but there are a few modern color schemes which look particularly sleek in Victorian homes.
 Fresh whites and light neutrals should be the choice for fans of calming interior looks.
 They make the most of the natural light in the homes, give the rooms a bright, airy feel and can be dressed up or down depending on the season and your style tastes.

 2. Or Embrace the Dark Side

-If you’re a colour fan however, it might be time to join the dark side.
+If you’re a color fan however, it might be time to join the dark side.
 Traditional Victoria interiors were usually dark and ornate, so your Victorian home was made for the rich inky shades which are currently taking the interior world by storm.
-From cool navy, to forest green and even plush plum, these rich shades are perfect for whole rooms and features walls, or if you want to just dip your toes in the dark side, as accent colours.
+From cool navy, to forest green and even plush plum, these rich shades are perfect for whole rooms and features walls, or if you want to just dip your toes in the dark side, as accent colors.

 3. Sympathetically Update Windows